According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 In a similar vein, if you do think something is wrong, a good leader should have the courage to stand up and call out.

 Confident but not overly confident

 Confidence is a leader’s best friend.
-To gain the respect of your team, leaders should ooze confidence.
-Confidence in their strategy while presenting, confidence in their own abilities and – most importantly – confidence in their team’s abilities.
+To gain the respect of their team, leaders should ooze confidence.
+Confidence in their strategy while presenting, confidence in their own abilities, and – most importantly – confidence in their team’s abilities.

 The easiest way to show your confidence is through passion.
 A leader should be passionate about their work and their strategy and encourage others to be passionate too.

 Those with heaps of charisma ooze confidence.
 With charisma, you either have it, or you don’t.